DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-07-reviewing-course-statuses.md

 A course can have a ‘Published’ status but not be live on Find if a user has published it before the start of the next recruitment cycle.
 It can also have this status if it’s live on Find but not yet open to applications.

 When a course is published, we prevent some changes from being made.
-For example, users cannot change the fee type or accredited body on published courses.
+For example, users cannot change the fee type or accredited body.

 Every July, we roll over published courses into the next recruitment cycle, where they can be deleted or published.